alloyzeus/az-wall/README.md

 name of the product.

-AlloyZeus is an attempt to build a methodology, modelling language (AZML), a set of tools, a standard library (stdlib) for AZML, and support libraries (packages) for supported target languages which allow software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, end-to-end.
+AlloyZeus is an attempt to build a methodology, modelling language (AZML), a set of tools, a standard library (stdlib) for AZML, and foundation libraries (packages) for supported target languages which allow software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, end-to-end.